-CLBSL has an overarching aim to improve access to financial services of the poor and marginalized women members.
-It strives to promote culture of saving, encourages income generation, supports micro-enterprises development and provide social security services to its member.
+Chhimek has an overarching aim to improve access to financial services of the poor and marginalized women members.
+It strives to promote a culture of saving, encourages income generation, supports micro-enterprises development and provides social security services to its member.

-CLBSL has been providing value added services to its members since its inception (Click here to view products and services).
+Chhimek has been providing value-added services to its members since its inception Chhimek has been delivering value-added services to its members since its inception (Click here to view products and services).

-CLBSL partners with Central Bank of Nepal, Government of Nepal and its line ministries and development agencies to improve access to finance to poor and marginalized women in Nepal.
-Current partnership with UKAid/DFID and UNNATI/UNCDF are geared towards adopting innovative IT based micro-finance distribution channels to improve access to micro-finance in general and value chain development products and services to reach the unreached across Nepal.
+Chhimek partners with Central Bank of Nepal, Government of Nepal and development agencies to improve access to finance to poor and marginalized women in Nepal.
+An ongoing partnership with UKAid/DFID and UNNATI/UNCDF is geared towards adopting innovative IT-based micro-finance distribution channels to improve access to micro-finance in general and value chain development products and services to reach the unreached across Nepal.